micropython/micropython/docs/esp32/quickref.rst

     import esp32

-    esp32.hall_sensor()     # read the internal hall sensor esp32.raw_temperature() # read the internal temperature of the MCU, in Farenheit esp32.ULP()             # access to the Ultra-Low-Power Co-processor
+    esp32.hall_sensor()     # read the internal hall sensor esp32.raw_temperature() # read the internal temperature of the MCU, in Fahrenheit esp32.ULP()             # access to the Ultra-Low-Power Co-processor

 Note that the temperature sensor in the ESP32 will typically read higher than